Backfeed/backfeed-restapi-ops/README.md

     usermod -a -G docker {yourusername}

-## Deployment in production
+## Deployment

-You probably want to have a cronjob that makes sure the server is started on reboot.
+There are some convenience scripts defined in `fabfile.py` to help with deployment.
+You need to have fabric installed for this to work. (`pip install fabric`)

+You can then do this to get a list of available commands:

+    fab -l

+To rebuild the docker images on the staging instance, you can do:

+    fab build:staging

+To update the docker images with the latest backfeed python packages from github on the production instance, do:

+    fab update:production

-## Develop
+## Developing

 If you want to update your image with the latest versions of the `protocol`,  you can use the following commands: